coderefinery/manuals/expert-helpers.md

   a minute since I am not needed (if there is a good break, I'll ask "everything OK?  good, see you around.").
 If there are questions that I can help with, I answer them.
-If they seem to be struggling, then I will make a note in the HackMD and stay a while longer and watch/help.
+If they seem to be struggling, then I will make a note in the Notes and stay a while longer and watch/help.